-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 46:954 (July 2020), repromulgated LR 49:327 (February 2023), amended LR 49:908 (May 2023).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 46:954 (July 2020), repromulgated LR 49:327 (February 2023).

 A. The following words and terms, when used in this Chapter, shall have the following meanings, unless the context clearly indicates otherwise.